chris220688/django-apps/README.md

 3. Consider ansible playbooks for the deployment
 4. LOGS!
 5. Unit tests
-6. Template inheritance (Login modal, Navbar, footer should be organised in templates rather than coded in every html page)

 #### Pre-Live checks
 1. Fix STATICS and MEDIA directories for production